rciam/simplesamlphp-module-assurance/README.md

 ### DynamicAssurance
 #### Configuration
 The following authproc filter configuration options are supported:
-  * `entitlements`: Required, an array of strings containing values that can get higher assurance.
+  * `entitlementWhitelist`: Required, an array of strings containing values that can get higher assurance.
   * `attribute`: Optional, a string that defines the name of the attribute that will store the value of LoA.
 Defaults to `eduPersonAssurance`.
   * `candidates`: Optional, an array of strings that contains the allowed LoA values.
-  * `default`: Optional, a string to use as the default value of LoA.
+  * `defaultAssurance`: Optional, a string to use as the default value of LoA.
 Defaults to `https://www.example.org/low`.
+  * `defaultElevatedAssurance`: Optional, a string to use as the default value of LoA.
+Defaults to `https://www.example.org/Substantial`.
+  * `idpPolicies`: Optional, an array of stings that contains the allowed IdP Policies.
+  * `idpTags`: Optional, an array of stings that contains the allowed IdP Tags.

 #### Example
 This filter should be configured on IdP: